The Major Components of Your A/C System

 As discussed in previous blogs in this series, having a well-functioning air conditioning (A/C) system is essential in Ohio.

-As a homeowner in our hot and humid summer climate — home comfort isn’t merely a luxury.
+Home comfort isn’t merely a luxury as a homeowner in our hot and humid summer climate.
 It is a necessity.

 Because of this, understanding the major components of your A/C system is also important.
 It can give you peace of mind and empower you with better troubleshooting skills should a problem ever arise!
 This knowledge and understanding can also enable better communication with our HVAC professionals should the need for service arise, and it has the potential to make life easier for you as a homeowner.

-In the following, your friends at Five Star Home Services will explain all the major parts of an air conditioning system.
+Your friends at Five Star Home Services will explain all the major parts of an air conditioning system in the following.

 So, without further ado, we move on to the “heart of the matter.”